-"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
-2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by the Tribe and the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when necessary pursuant to a requirement by a Tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigation of activities while associated with a Tribe or a gaining operation.
-Failure to consent to the disclosures indicated in this notice will result in a Tribe being unable to hire you in a primary management official or key employee position.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the NIGC in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe being unable to license you for a primary management official or key employee position.

 The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing your application."
+However, failure to supply a SSN may result in errors in processing your application.

-(b) The following additional notice shall be placed on the application form for a key employee or a primary official:
+(b) The following additional notice shall he placed on the application form for a key employee or a primary official before it is filled out by an applicant:

-A false statement on any part of your application will be grounds for not hiring you, or for firing you after you begin work.
+A false statement on any part of your application may be grounds for denying a license or the suspension or revocation of a license.
 Also, you may be punished by fine or imprisonment.
 (U.S. Code, Title 18, section 1001)

-(c) The Commission shall notify in writing existing key employees and primary management officials who have not completed an application containing the notices set forth above that they shall either:

-(1) Complete a new application form that contains both the Privacy Act and false statement notices; or

-(2) Sign a statement that contains the Privacy Act and false statement notices and consent to the routine uses described in that notice.
+- (c) The Commission shall notify in writing existing key employees and primary management officials who have not completed an application containing the notices set forth above that they shall either: - (1) Complete a new application form that contains both the Privacy Act and false statement notices; or - (2) Sign a statement that contains the Privacy Act and false statement notices and consent to the routine uses described in that notice.